 It could signal cognitive decline or pain.
 A veterinary evaluation is recommended.

-Identify triggers, ensure mental stimulation, modify their environment, and consider behavior training.
+Identify triggers, ensure mental stimulation, modify their environment, and consider behaviour training.

 Yes.
 Huskies, Malamutes, Beagles, and Bloodhounds are more prone to night howling.

-If it’s sudden, persistent, or accompanied by pain, disorientation, or other unusual behaviors.
+If it’s sudden, persistent, or accompanied by pain, disorientation, or other unusual behaviours.

 Yes.
 White noise, bedtime routines, and removing stress triggers often help.